trufflesuite/trufflesuite.com/src/tutorials/pet-shop.md

 Now that we have written our smart contract, the next steps are to compile and migrate it.

-Truffle has a built-in developer console, which we call Truffle Develop, which generates a development blockchain that we can use to test deploy contracts.
-It also has the ability to run Truffle commands directly from the console.
-We will use Truffle Develop to perform most of the actions on our contract in this tutorial.

 ### Compilation

 Solidity is a compiled language, meaning we need to compile our Solidity to bytecode for the Ethereum Virtual Machine (EVM) to execute.
 Think of it as translating our human-readable Solidity into something the EVM understands.